 One of the most common methods that law enforcement will take to enforce

-the drunk driving laws on Long Beach residents is DUI checkpoints.
-These
+the drunk driving laws on Long Beach residents is

-the influence of alcohol.
+who are under the influence of alcohol.

 DUI checkpoints can happen at any time and at any time of the day throughout